momenifi/methodHub/academic_mobility_propensity_score/readm_tutorial.md

 [Include a flow diagram here if applicable]

 ## Input Data (DBD datasets)
 This method can work with any dataset containing variables of interest, a treatment indicator, and covariates.
+For example:
+- [The 'Call me sexist but' Dataset (CMSB)](https://search.gesis.org/research_data/SDN-10.7802-2251?doi=10.7802/2251) to Assessing the Impact of Gender Bias in Social Media Posts.

 ## Step-wise Guide